 These new horizontal branches widen the canopy space and allow for secondary bud development.
 While these will never be as large as the primary flower, these secondary colas are still substantial and increase the final yield.

 Growers often combine LST with other techniques, such as topping, lollipopping, and SCROGing.
-It's suitable for indoor and outdoor marijuana operations, but it is most commonly used by indoor growers to manage restricted grow spaces like within a smaller Gorilla Grow Tent.
+It's suitable for indoor and outdoor marijuana operations, but it is most commonly used by indoor growers to manage restricted grow spaces like within a smaller AC Infinity grow tent.

 LST is an excellent way to ensure your plants stay below the burn zone of intense indoor lights.
 It also works for both soil or soilless growing mediums.
 Technically even auto-flowering strains can be trained using this technique.
 However, because their flower cycle is automatic, it can be challenging to achieve the desired canopy development before bud formation.